bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationpayrulesetversion.md

 # Pay and Bill - ClientCorporationPayRulesetVersion

-Represents a ClientCorporation PayRuleset version.
+Represents a version entity for the ClientCorporation PayRuleset effective-dated entity.

 <table>
     <colgroup>